ratnesh1253/Music-Player/README.md

 ## Data Structures and Algorithms

 This project demonstrates my knowledge of Data Structures and Algorithms, specifically the implementation and use of a doubly linked list.
-The playlist is managed using a doubly linked list, which allows efficient addition and removal of songs at both ends of the list, as well as easy traversal in both directions (forward and backward).
+The playlist is managed using a doubly linked list, which allows efficient addition and removal of songs at both ends of the list, as well as easy traversal in both directions (forward and backward). also efficient tracking of size for the number of songs in the playlist.

 ## Project Description